robsann/ElasticStackLab/procedure.md

     ```
     $ sudo apt update
     ```
-4. Install elasticsearch using apt:
+4. Install Elasticsearch using apt:
     ```
     $ sudo apt install elasticsearch
     ```
 - Save the **Security autoconfiguration information** that is at the end of the output of the installation for use later.
-5. Start and enable elasticsearch:
+5. Start and enable Elasticsearch:
     ```
     $ sudo systemctl daemon-reload
     $ sudo systemctl enable elasticsearch.service
     $ sudo systemctl start elasticsearch.service
     ```
-6. Use the command below provided by the **elasticsearch installation output** to **reset the password** of the **elastic** user:
+6. Use the command below provided by the **Elasticsearch installation output** to **reset the password** of the **elastic** user:
     ```
     $ sudo /usr/share/elasticsearch/bin/elasticsearch-reset-password -i -u elastic
     ```
-7. Test the elasticsearch server using cURL:
+7. Test the Elasticsearch server using cURL:
     1. The cURL command below will output an **Empty reply from server**.
         ```
         $ curl localhost:9200